fiskaltrust/rollout-doc/technical-operations/middleware/helper.md

 #### Introduction

-The POS-API Helper allows data for digital receipts to be uploaded directly.
-With this Helper, uploading data from your local queue to the fiskaltrust backend is fast enough to display a digital receipt on a consument's digital device.
-The POS-API Helper is available in each of Fiskaltrust`s country-specific portals and works similarly to a proxy.

-You, as a PosDealer configure a POS-API Helper in the account of your PosOperator and assign this to each CashBox that uses digital receipts.
+The POS-API Helper is responsible and required for the upload of the receipt data from the local queue (fiskaltrust.Middleware) to the digital receipt endpoint (fiskaltrust).
+The POS-API Helper is available in all countries and works similarly to a proxy.
+This helper is part of the default background settings and is assigned to each CashBox.
+Once added, the POS-API Helper helps to switch to a direct upload behavior of digital receipts within seconds.
+Without the POS-API Helper, receipt uploads can take up to five minutes - during which time the digital receipt cannot be displayed on consumers' digital devices.

 :::caution Risk of confusion